 Pilar, responsibly as the best of us, when she finds a problem, she offers a solution.
 In her own words:

 Habrá que mostrarles que mantener centralizado el proyecto es lo que más daño le esta haciendo y que nunca podrán responder de forma adecuada si no construyen capacidad de soporte y respuesta local.
-Algo que perfectamente pueden asumir los grupos de la comunidad si hubiera la voluntad y la comunicación necesaria.
+Algo que perfectamente pueden asumir los grupos de la comunidad si hubiera la voluntad y la comunicación necesaria.'We will need to show them that to keep the project centralized is what has been doing it the most harm, and they will never be able to respond the right way if they do not build local support and local response.
+This is something that perfectly can be done

-by community groups if the necessary willingness and communication were there
+by community groups if the necessary willingness and communication were there'

 OK, to make it simple so it can be agreed upon by all'uns, when Dr. Negroponte comes in on Wednesday to hear the community proposals, please pass him the following:

-1. community-based solutions are scalable, up or down
+- community-based solutions are scalable, up or down

 Once you get going, you have options that will serve well the G1G1 1-family deployment of one XO, and the 200.000 Uruguayan one, and anything in-between mostly anywhere (I agree some artisanal work might be needed for some out-of-the-way localization, but the community is often better prepared to do that too.
-You may even hire a community-connected expert or consultant (Hi Michael!), who will help you connect to the community as his first act)
+You may even hire a community-connected expert or consultant (Hi Michael!), who will help you connect to the community as his first act) - community-based solutions are better

-By drawing in the expertize of the many, no one is left alone to his own wits, and unless it is a proud and silly person, he will seek help when he needs it, and get it, because it is there, offered freely by the OLPC community.
+By drawing in the expertize of the many, no one is left alone to his own wits, and unless it is a proud and silly person, he will seek help when he needs it, and get it, because it is there, offered freely by the OLPC community. - community-based solutions are cheaper

 it eventually becomes a self sustaining process, no need to host training meetings for local experts to send out, no need to bring over to Boston local people who will then be the patronizing experts in their own countries.
 Yet you do need to provide some basic services, like a wiki, listserv, conference calls, and a few actual employees who are there 24/7 to serve the community.
 This is totally peanuts when comparing costs, and we already paid for that zillions of times over for all eternity with what the community already has contributed through G1G1.
 And the local community is right there to help things along, growing in its own skills and abilities, able to better troubleshoot than anything else, and having more buy-in than anyone coming from abroad, however good those might be